Back Co-intelligenze, quell’alleanza vincente uomo-macchina che orienta i servizi

 Employees often succeed in improving specific aspects of their activities through AI, but recently, AI has been used in increasingly complex functions.

 Artificial intelligence, as we understand it today, is just the latest result of technological evolution, which began in the 2000s.
-Douwe Kiela, a researcher at Facebook's AI research centre, has carried out research on AI capabilities over time and its applications in the workplace to streamline production activities.
+Douwe Kiela, a researcher at Facebook's AI research center, has carried out research on AI capabilities over time and its applications in the workplace to streamline production activities.

 1998